In my mission to use fewer paper towels and generally waste less I have been checking out a lot of unpaper and zero waste paper towel options.

 I have been trying to do a much better job of buying zero waste products.
 The fact that this eco bottle brush is not just recyclable, but it's biodegradable and compostable make it a winner in my book!

-There are a few different ways you can make a simple homemade all-purpose cleaning spray.
+There are a few different ways you can make a simple homemade all purpose cleaner.
 The biggest difference between them is what you choose as your primary cleaning ingredient.
-There are all sorts of All-purpose cleaner recipes out there that use everything from Borax to castle soap.
+There are all sorts of All purpose cleaner recipes out there that use everything from Borax to castle soap.
 However I find that more often than not a simple vinegar and water solution is more than up to the task!
 It seems like there are almost endless uses for vinegar around the home.
-Here's how to use vinegar to make a handy dandy diy all-purpose cleaner!
-This all-purpose cleaner works great for tackling all sorts of jobs from kitchen cleaning, to bathrooms, and pet messes.
+Here's how to use vinegar to make a handy dandy diy all purpose cleaner!
+This all purpose cleaner works great for tackling all sorts of jobs from kitchen cleaning, to bathrooms, and pet messes.

 I decided to try and make my own homemade dishwasher detergent for a couple of reasons.
 The first of which is that old saying, “You are what you eat.”
 A lot of dishwasher soap is loaded with chemicals I don't think anyone would willingly want to eat.
 I don't like the idea of little bits of chemicals being left on my dishes for me too eat.
 So with that kind of gross thought in mind I decided it was time for me to try and make my own dishwasher detergent.